Chicago (band): 2020s

 Chicago received a Grammy Lifetime Achievement Award on October 16, 2020.

 On April 19, 2021, Walter Parazaider released a statement that he has been diagnosed with Alzheimer's disease.

 During their 2021 summer tour, Lou Pardini was out for part of August and most of September, with Who keyboardist Loren Gold filling in until Pardini was able to return.
 On November 15, 2021, Howland broke his arm in an accident and took a leave of absence from the band, with guitarist Tony Obrohta filling in for him at shows.
 On December 1, 2021, Howland announced he was leaving Chicago after over 26 years, citing the recent accident and lengthy recovery period as bringing about the next phase of his life.
 The band confirmed Howland's departure, and removed his name from band lineup page on their website.
 Tony Obrohta officially joined the group to replace Howland in December 2021.

-In November 2021, Chicago and Brian Wilson of the Beach Boys announced they will co-headline a 25 date tour in the summer of 2022.
+In November 2021, Chicago and Brian Wilson of the Beach Boys announced they would co-headline a 25 date tour in the summer of 2022.

 On January 21, 2022, Lou Pardini announced he was departing the band.
 Loren Gold (vocals, keyboards) appeared with the group on tour filling the role vacated by Pardini starting in January 2022, and on March 2, 2022, Chicago updated their website to list Gold as a band member.
 On Friday, May 6, 2022, Chicago announced on their website that Brett Simons had departed the band and Eric Baines (bass, vocals) had joined the group.
 The group also announced plans to release a new album in the summer of 2022.
 Chicago released the single "If This Is Goodbye" on May 20, 2022.
 On July 15, 2022, Chicago released Chicago XXXVIII: Born for This Moment.
 Chicago and Earth, Wind & Fire toured together on the 2024 Heart and Soul joint tour.
-On March 2, 2025, Carlos Murguia joined the band on keyboards and vocals.